 We all want our early learners to have a strong number sense and understanding of place value.
 However, once standard vertical computational algorithms are introduced, students tend to prefer to jump straight into computing rather than rely on their own number sense.
+Using money to teach subtraction with regroup is a great strategy to use before introducing algorithms.

 Subtraction with regroup is one task that students would often revert to algorithms as their first preference.
 However, if we remember to “first check with our number sense”, we can often work out the answers without algorithms.
 Take for example,